victormmontano/Flixster/README.md

 <img src="https://github.com/victormmontano/Flixster/blob/main/FlixsterWalkthrough.gif" width=250><br>

 ### Notes
 It was a challenge to refactor my view holders into their own classes to implement homogenous recycler views because I instantiated the views in my holders with the wrong id's.
-I also had to figure out how to place my listeners in the appropriate places to avoid null pointer exceptions. because the api calls are asynchronous.
+I also had to figure out how to place my listeners in the appropriate places to avoid null pointer exceptions because the api calls are asynchronous.

 ### Open-source libraries used